What is Sanded Plywood?

 Sanded plywood is not waterproof but is excellent water resistant and can withstand moisture for some time.
 Its smooth surface keeps moisture away and does not penetrate the plywood.

 Sanded plywood can be waterproof for a few years, for which we need to do proper sealing and exterior finishing of plywood.

 Sanded plywood accepts paint well.
 You should follow a few steps to have durable and smooth paint.

 - Start with sanding.
 You can use 180-grit or 120-grit sandpaper to sand the plywood.
 Sanding removes the stain from the plywood and makes the plywood smoother.

 - Wipe the plywood with a damp rag to remove all of the dust particles that may have been left over from sanding.

 - Apply one to two coats of sanding sealer to the plywood with a paintbrush.
 The sanding sealer closes the open pores of the plywood so that the paint accepts evenly over the entire surface.

-- Now apply a double coat of latex primer, it increases the life of the paint and makes the surface smooth.
-Keep a gap of 12 to 24 hours between the coats so that the first coat can dry thoroughly.
-Make sure the primer has dried thoroughly before moving to the next step
+- Now apply a double coat of latex primer.
+It increases the life of the paint and makes the surface smooth.
+Keep a gap of 12 to 24 hours between the coats so the first coat can dry thoroughly.
+Make sure the primer has dried thoroughly before moving to the next step.

 Sanded plywood is the next generation of regular plywood.
-Because it is sanded in the manufacturing process.
-So it saves a lot of time for the carpenter.
+Because it is sanded in the manufacturing process, it saves a lot of time for the carpenter.